-The Permanent Press cycle features the Gentle Wash system, a cool-down rinse, and low spin speeds to reduce wrinkling.
+The Permanent Press cycle features a cooldown rinse, and low spin speeds to reduce wrinkling.

 - Use 9 minutes of wash time to clean permanent press and some synthetic fabrics that are moderately soiled. - Use 6 minutes of wash time to clean permanent press and some synthetics that are lightly soiled.